 Complex Adaptive Systems and Computational Intelligence

-We are a research group at Indiana University and the Instituto Gulbenkian de Ciencia working on complex systems.
+The Complex Adaptive Systems and Computational Intelligence (CASCI) group at Indiana University and the Instituto Gulbenkian de Ciencia works on complex networks & systems and their applications to informatics, biology, health, and social systems.
 We are particularly interested in the informational properties of natural and artificial systems which enable them to adapt and evolve.
 This means both understanding how information is fundamental for the evolutionary capabilities of natural systems, as well as abstracting principles from natural systems to produce adaptive information technology.

-Our research projects (see below) are on computational and systems biology, complex networks, text and literature mining, evolutionary systems, adaptive search and recommendation, cognitive science, artificial life, and biosemiotics.
+Our research projects are on complex networks & systems, computational and systems biology, and computational intelligence; all our publications are available online as are news about our group.
 Additional information available on Luis Rocha’s Website and our group page at the Instituto Gulbenkian de Ciencia.

-For information on joining our group see our Academics page.
-As a group, we are seriously interconnected with other research groups and networks: The Center for Complex Networks and Systems (CNets), Alife@IU, Biocomplexity Institute, Cognitive Science Program, Complex Systems & Networks, FLAD Computational Biology Collaboratorium, InfoVis Lab, Instituto Gulbenkian de Ciencia, Networks an Agents (NAN).
+See our current roster and information on how to join our group.
+As a group, we are seriously interconnected with other research groups and networks: The Center for Complex Networks and Systems (CNets), the Indiana University Network Science Institute, the Cognitive Science Program, the FLAD Computational Biology Collaboratorium, the Instituto Gulbenkian de Ciência, and the Champalimaud Neuroscience Program.